stakater/IngressMonitorController/README.md

 # ![](assets/web/IMC-round-100px.png) Ingress Monitor Controller

-A Kubernetes controller to watch ingresses and create liveness alerts for your apps/microservices in Uptime checkers.
+A Kubernetes/Openshift controller to watch ingresses/routes and create liveness alerts for your apps/microservices in Uptime checkers.

 [![Get started with Stakater](https://stakater.github.io/README/stakater-github-banner.png)](http://stakater.com/?utm_source=IngressMonitorController&utm_medium=github)

 ## Problem Statement

-We want to monitor ingresses in a kubernetes cluster via any uptime checker but the problem is having to manually check for new ingresses / removed ingresses and add them to the checker or remove them.
+We want to monitor ingresses in a kubernetes cluster and routes in openshift cluster via any uptime checker but the problem is having to manually check for new ingresses or routes / removed ingresses or routes and add them to the checker or remove them.

 ## Solution

-This controller will continuously watch ingresses in specific or all namespaces, and automatically add / remove monitors in any of the uptime checkers.
+This controller will continuously watch ingresses/routes in specific or all namespaces, and automatically add / remove monitors in any of the uptime checkers.
 With the help of this solution, you can keep a check on your services and see whether they're up and running and live, without worrying about manually registering them on the Uptime checker.